- Western Traditions: Renaissance to Modernity

 - Immigration and Urbanization

 This course examines the formation and development of the United States.
 Focusing on selected topics, students learn how much is at stake in competing versions of the past.
 Students read influential political, literary and historical texts.
-Professors from at least two disciplines introduce students to various ways of understanding the United States experience.
+Professors will introduce students to various ways of understanding the United States experience.

 - Democracy in Latin America